Pros and Cons of Living in Brunei

 - What are medical services in Brunei like?

-- What are emergency services like in Brunei?
+- What are typical rents in Brunei?